Best Black Friday Bedding Deals of 2022

 Higher thread count has been associated with luxury for a long time when it comes to cotton sheets—but it turns out a higher thread count doesn't necessarily equate to higher quality.

-According to Consumer Reports, some manufacturers use thinner yarns twisted together to make it seem like their sheets have a higher thread count than they really do.
-This "ups the count but doesn't give you a better sheet," notes Consumer Report's textile expert, Pat Slaven.
+Some manufacturers use thinner yarns twisted together to make it seem like their sheets have a higher thread count than they really do.
+This results in a higher thread count but doesn't give you a better sheet.

 According to the National Sleep Foundation, the ideal thread count for cotton sheets is between 200 and 400.
 Sheets with a thread count in this range offer the right amount of breathability for cool sleep.

 What is the best color for sheets?